hapax/hapax.github.io/research.md

 [//]: # See the lay and technical summaries below for more details.
 [//]: # #### Lay summary
 [//]: # #### Technical summary

+[//]: # At the moment, I'm thinking about what happens when you slice the
+[//]: #*d*-dimensional quantum theory in half.
+[//]: # It looks like this creates a wall or "brane" in the gravity theory,
+[//]: # and as you twiddle the boundary conditions on the quantum
+[//]: # theory, the brane wobbles around.
+[//]: # With some sleight of hand, we can slice a *wormhole*, and use
+[//]: # half a quantum computer to describe the interior of a black hole!